Ensemble Kalman methods for high-dimensional hierarchical dynamic space-time models: Review of ensemble Kalman filter and smoother

-In contrast, the EnKF update does not reweight but rather shifts the forecast ensemble.
-The form of the shift is motivated by the fact that if the evolution operators $\evol_t$ are all linear, then the true prior distribution will be a multivariate Gaussian distribution.
-In that case, it is natural to approximate the mixture of Gaussians in the prior distribution \eqref{eq:forecast1} by a (non-mixture) Gaussian distribution:
+In contrast to the particle filter, the EnKF update does not reweight but rather shifts the forecast ensemble.
+The form of the shift is motivated by the fact that if the evolution operator $\evol_t$ is linear at each time $t$, then the true prior distribution will be Gaussian.
+In that case, it is natural to approximate the mixture of Gaussians in the prior distribution \eqref{eq:forecast1} by a single Gaussian distribution:

 where $\widehat\bfmu_{t|t-1}$ and $\widehat\bfSigma_{t|t-1}$ are estimates of the prior mean and covariance matrix (see Section \ref{sec:tapering} below) based on the forecast ensemble obtained in \eqref{eq:enkfforecast}.
-Given this multivariate Gaussian prior distribution, the posterior (filtering) distribution would also be multivariate Gaussian:
+Given this Gaussian prior, the posterior would also be Gaussian:

 where $\widehat{\bfmu}_{t|t}=\widehat{\bfmu}_{t|t-1}+\widehat{\bK}_t(\by_t-\bH_t\widehat{\bfmu}_{t|t-1})$, $\widehat{\bfSigma}_{t|t}=(\bI - \widehat\bK_t\bH_t)\widehat{\bfSigma}_{t|t-1}$, and